divya2206/divya2206.github.io/index.md

 I have served as Social Chair for the [LCSR Graduate Student Association](https://lcsr.jhu.edu/lcsr-gsa/) during my Ph.D. and as Student Head for the [IEEE Power and Energy Society VIT Student Chapter](https://stage.vit.ac.in/campus/Chapters/IEEEChapters) during my undergraduate studies.
 I have taken other roles in committees, panels, and chapters during my Ph.D and undergraduate studies.

-As part of my professional service, I have reviewed papers from IEEE RA-L, JRM, and ICB journals.
+As part of my professional service, I have reviewed papers from IEEE RA-L, JRM, ICB, and Behav.
+Ecol.
+Sociobiol. journals.

 ## Selected Coursework

 I have taken courses in various topics during my academic studies.
-Here is a list of selected coursework from my Ph.D. at JHU and Master's at UPenn:
+Here is a list of selected coursework from my Ph.D. at JHU and my Master's at UPenn:

 **Robotics and AI:** Nonlinear control and planning in robotics, Foundations of reinforcement learning, Learning in robotics, Machine learning